Ganome/BCS/README.md

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![](Images/docker-ps.png)
+***PLEASE note that ports 5044, 5601, 9200 Have all been forwarded from the container to the host machine***

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines: